Are menstrual cramps normal?

 Regl krampları normal midir?

-Menstrual cramps are undoubtedly one of the most depressing conditions of menstruation.
-Although the severity of the cramps varies from mild stinging that lasts for 1-2 days to unbearable pains that prevent daily activities, it remains to be questioned.
+Menstrual cramps are undoubtedly one of the most unpleasant aspects of menstruation.
+Although the severity of cramps varies from mild stinging that lasts 1-2 days to unbearable pain that interferes with daily activities, it still raises questions.

 How do menstrual cramps manifest themselves?

-The cramps are first felt as a throbbing pain or stinging in the lower abdomen.
-Pressure or insidious pain is dominant in the area and these pains can spread to the lower back and inner thighs.
-It usually starts 1-2 days before the period and reaches its peak about 24 hours after the start of the period.
-It may take 2-3 days on average.
+Cramps first feel like a throbbing pain or stinging in the lower abdomen.
+A pressure or insidious pain prevails in the area, and these pains can radiate to the lower back and inner thighs.
+It usually begins 1-2 days before menstruation and reaches its peak approximately 24 hours after the start of menstruation.
+It may take approximately 2-3 days.

 • Nausea